French Revolution: Prominent women

-Olympe de Gouges was an author whose publications emphasised that while women and men were different, this should not prevent equality under the law.
-In her Declaration of the Rights of Woman and of the Female Citizen she insisted women deserved rights, especially in areas concerning them directly, such as divorce and recognition of illegitimate children.
+Olympe de Gouges was an author whose publications emphasized that while women and men were different, this should not prevent equality under the law.
+In her Declaration of the Rights of Woman and of the Female Citizen, she insisted women deserved rights, especially in areas concerning them directly, such as divorce and recognition of illegitimate children.
 Along with other Girondists, she was executed in November 1793 during the Terror.

 Madame Roland, also known as Manon or Marie Roland, was another important female activist whose political focus was not specifically women but other aspects of the government.
 A Girondist, her personal letters to leaders of the Revolution influenced policy; in addition, she often hosted political gatherings of the Brissotins, a political group which allowed women to join.
 She too was executed in November 1793.

 Economic policies

 The Revolution abolished many economic constraints imposed by the Ancien Régime, including church tithes and feudal dues although tenants often paid higher rents and taxes.
 All church lands were nationalised, along with those owned by Royalist exiles, which were used to back paper currency known as assignats, and the feudal guild system eliminated.
 It also abolished the highly inefficient system of tax farming, whereby private individuals would collect taxes for a hefty fee.
 The government seized the foundations that had been set up (starting in the 13th century) to provide an annual stream of revenue for hospitals, poor relief, and education.
 The state sold the lands but typically local authorities did not replace the funding and so most of the nation's charitable and school systems were massively disrupted.